NIFTy-PPL/JAXbind/paper/paper.md

 We envision many further applications within and outside of astrophysics.

 <!-- A list of key references, including to other software addressing related needs.
 Note that the references should include full names of venues, e.g., journals and conferences, not abbreviations only understood in the context of a specific discipline. -->
-To the best of our knowledge there exists no code for connecting generic functions to JAX.
+To the best of our knowledge no other code currently exists for connecting generic functions to JAX.
 The package that comes the closest is Enzyme-JAX [@Moses2024].
 Enzyme-JAX allows one to differentiate a C++ function with Enzyme [@Moses2020; @Moses2021; @Moses2022] and connect it together with its derivative to JAX.
 However, it enforces the use of Enzyme for deriving derivatives and does not allow for connecting arbitrary code to JAX.